Comcast customers who are blind or have low vision can enjoy increased access to TV programs with video description.

 How do I find programs that have video description?

 The cable networks and broadcasters determine what content is video described and how information on that programming is provided to the public.
 Video description is available on select programs as they air live.
-Currently, XFINITY On Demand and XFINITY web and mobile platforms do not offer content with video description.
+Currently, XFINITY On Demand and the XFINITY TV Go web and mobile platforms do not offer content with video description.

-Some programmers may label programming with video description through logos and audio tones that appear on your television screen as a program begins.
+Some programmers may label programming with video description through logos that appear on your television screen and audio tones as a program begins.

 Is video description a legal requirement?